Cumulocity-IoT/cumulocity-xdk-agent/README.md

 - STREAMRATE=<RATE TO SEND MEASUREMENTS TO C8Y IN MILISECONDS>| default-value 5000

 Measurements types can be switched on/off in config.txt by setting the value to true/false.
+> NOTE: Make sure you use Unix line endings instead of Windows line endings.
+Otherwise config file cannot be parsed correctly.

 ### Operations
 The XDK can receive operations and messages initiated in your C8Y tenant.
 So you can :